SVGAnimate/PHP-Internals-Book/Book/php8/zend_engine/parsers_design/generate_parser.rst

 Yes, once your <php-src>/Zend/Makefile.frag is up to date you must relaunch <php-src>$ ./buildconf <php-build>$ <php-src>/configure

 Now, every time you run the compilation make will automatically generate the parser as needed.

+Zend Engine use a .ini parser and a .php parser

-  zend_language_parser.y
+  - zend_language_parser.y
-  zend_language_scanner.l
+  - zend_language_scanner.l

-  zend_ini_parser.y
+  - zend_ini_parser.y
-  zend_ini_scanner.y
+  - zend_ini_scanner.y

+In php, extensions also use parser

-  ext/date/date-iso.y
+  - ext/date/date-iso.y
-  ext/date/date-iso.l
+  - ext/date/date-iso.l
-  ext/date/date.y
+  - ext/date/date.y
-  ext/date/date.l
+  - ext/date/date.l

-  ext/json/parser.y
+  - ext/json/parser.y
-  ext/json/lexer.l
+  - ext/json/lexer.l

+There are even extensions that use the Zend Engine language lexer

+- ext/tokenizer

 Advanced skill
 =============